 This is a link to a Google 3D SketchUp drawing for a router table and storage cabinet on rollers and is used as a catch table for tablesaw when not in use.
 You will need the SketchUp software to download this drawing and its freely available online.
 We do not provide support for this software.
 Not all drawings have the measurements displayed but you can use the measurement tool in SketchUp to easily and accurately determine the dimensions of each lumber part.
 Most drawings do not have instructions, its assumed you can build it based on the completed drawing provided.

-This is a link to a Google 3D SketchUp drawing for a router table for the workshop.
+This is a link to a Google 3D SketchUp drawing for a vertical router table fence.
 You will need the SketchUp software to download this drawing and its freely available online.
 We do not provide support for this software.
 Not all drawings have the measurements displayed but you can use the measurement tool in SketchUp to easily and accurately determine the dimensions of each lumber part.
 Most drawings do not have instructions, its assumed you can build it based on the completed drawing provided.

 Two simple pieces of MDF is all it takes to help tackle two issues that trouble router tables dust and noise.
 Adding the back panel and door you see here is a straightforward upgrade to the ultimate router table and also gives it a cleaner look.
 This alternate design option is available to download in this Online Extra.
 This project appeared in ShopNotes Issue 100.